 The first in a three-semester calculus sequence, this course covers the basic ideas of differential calculus.
 Differential calculus is concerned primarily with the fundamental problem of determining instantaneous rates of change.
 In this course, we study instantaneous rates of change from both a qualitative geometric and a quantitative analytic perspective.
 We cover in detail the underlying theory, techniques and applications of the derivative.
 The problem of anti-differentiation, identifying quantities given their rates of change, also is introduced.
 The course concludes by relating the process of anti-differentiation to the problem of finding the area beneath curves, thus providing an intuitive link between differential calculus and integral calculus.
 Those who have had a year of high school calculus but do not have Advanced Placement credit for MATH 111 should take the calculus placement exam to determine whether they are ready for MATH 112.
 Students who have 0.5 units of credit for calculus may not receive credit for MATH 111.
 This counts toward the core course requirement for the major.
 Prerequisite: solid grounding in algebra, trigonometry and elementary functions.
 Offered every semester.

 Combinatorics is, broadly speaking, the study of finite sets and finite mathematical structures.
 A great many mathematical topics are included in this description, including graph theory; combinatorial designs; partially ordered sets; networks; lattices and Boolean algebras; and combinatorial methods of counting, including combinations and permutations, partitions, generating functions, recurring relations, the principle of inclusion and exclusion, and the Stirling and Catalan numbers.
 This course covers a selection of these topics.
 Combinatorial mathematics has applications in a wide variety of nonmathematical areas, including computer science (both in algorithms and in hardware design), chemistry, sociology, government and urban planning; this course may be especially appropriate for students interested in the mathematics related to one of these fields.
 This counts toward the discrete/combinatorial (column C) elective requirement for the major.
-Prerequisite: MATH 112 or a score or 4 or 5 on the BC calculus AP exam or permission of instructor.
+Prerequisite: MATH 112 or a score or 4 or 5 on the BC calculus AP exam.
 Offered every other year.

 This is a basic course in statistics.
 The topics covered are the nature of statistical reasoning, graphical and descriptive statistical methods, design of experiments, sampling methods, probability, probability distributions, sampling distributions, estimation and statistical inference.
 Confidence intervals and hypothesis tests for means and proportions are studied in the one- and two-sample settings.
 The course concludes with inference-regarding correlation, linear regression, chi-square tests for two-way tables and one-way ANOVA.
 Statistical software is used throughout the course, and students engage in a wide variety of hands-on projects.
 This counts toward the core course requirement for the major.
 Students with credit for STAT 116 cannot take STAT 106 for credit.
 No prerequisite.
 Offered every semester.